Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Discussion

 \section{Discussion}

 Mathematical models for the accumulation of cultural traits in a population over time are crucial for understanding the cultural variation in human populations.
 Here we have investigated cultural dynamics in which selectively neutral, discrete cultural traits are invented by individuals independently of one another at a constant rate and transmitted between individuals through random social learning.
-Related previous analyses \citep{strimling2009tpb,LehmannAokiFeldman2011,fogarty2015,fogarty2017,aoki2018} were mostly static and centered around the traits, focussing on the expectation of quantities like the number of distinct cultural traits maintained in a population at stationarity.
-Our approach is different in three ways: first, we concentrate on the underlying genealogies (as first described by \citet{aguilar2015}) and thus obtain results that remain true independently of the traits; and second, we investigate the dynamical aspects, which seem to be unexplored so far.
-At the heart of this are the time evolution of the set of ancestors of a single individual or the entire population; the coalescent process between the various ancestral sets and the metastability of the corresponding counting processes, which agree with the well-studied stochastic logistic model \citep{Nasell2011,Foxall2021}; and the concept of evolving genealogies.
+Related previous analyses \citep{strimling2009tpb,LehmannAokiFeldman2011,fogarty2015,fogarty2017,aoki2018,NakamuraWakanoAokiKobayashi2020} were mostly static and centered around the traits, focussing on the expectation of quantities like the number of distinct cultural traits maintained in a population at stationarity.
+Our approach is different in three ways: first, we concentrate on the underlying genealogies (as first described by \citet{aguilar2015}) and thus obtain results that remain true independently of the traits.
+Second, we investigate the dynamical aspects, which seem to be unexplored so far.
+At the heart of this are the time evolution of the set of ancestors of a single individual or the entire population; the merging process between the various ancestral sets; the metastability of the corresponding counting processes; and the concept of evolving genealogies.
 Third, we also obtain moments of $L_n$ and $C_n$.

 The most conspicuous feature of our model is the sawtooth-like behaviour of $(L_N^t)_{t \geq 0}$ in the supercritical case, which is reflected in $(C_N(t))_{t \geq 0}$.
 The former is an inherent (and, to the best of our knowledge, novel) property of the evolving genealogy and deserves further mathematical investigation.
 In contrast, the latter is a consequence of the transmission model assumed here for simplicity: in every learning event, all traits carried by the role model are transmitted to the learner, and the traits, once learnt, are never forgotten until death strikes the carrier.
 Thus, traits are never detached from one another once they come together in an individual.
 This ``sticky'' nature of traits implies that (nearly) ignorant individuals immediately become knowledgeable once they learn from a knowledgeable parent.
 Despite the somewhat artificial assumption, the model may capture certain aspects of the accumulation of technologies or knowledge in human populations.
 For example, techniques for traditional craftwork are usually products of the accumulation of improvements over many generations and are transmitted as clusters through close apprenticeship; but they can be irreversibly lost if all the carriers happen to die or no successors are found.